TaTooKa/froth/docs/source/pages/rules.rst

 Risk
 ----

 A risk can be anything from a narrative consequence (something bad happens, the situation worsens, etc), a negative condition that the character receives, or in some dire situations, outright death.
+GMs must state clearly what the risk is before the dice are rolled.

-Negative Conditions give a -1 each to any related roll (in actions in which the condition would adversely affect the character).
+**Negative Conditions** give a -1 each to any related roll (in actions in which the condition would adversely affect the character).

 3 or more Conditions usually mean that the character risks death in their next attempt (at GM discretion).